rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

 Because the GPIO pins can only read if something is low or high these jitters result in a number of very fast transitions before the voltage stabilizes.
 @@
-Your LPC will see each of these transitions as a separate button press and toggle the LED that many times.
+Your LPC will see some of these transitions as a separate button presses and toggle the LED accordingly.
 @@
-Since the number of transitions is random, the final state of the LED is also random.
+Most of the time, the bouncing will happen between reads of the pin state but sometimes, a read will happen in the middle of the bouncing and cause anomalous output.

-There's a number of ways to combat bouncing, including keeping track of how long a button has been pressed before triggering an event and changing the circuit to debounce it.
+There's a number of ways to combat bouncing, including keeping track of how long a button has been pressed before triggering an event and changing the circuit to eliminate the effect.

 ### Interrupts ###